yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 az provider register --namespace Microsoft.OperationalInsights
 ```

-Next, define the name of the Azure Container Apps Environment as an environment variable.
-Please choose a suitable name that fits your environment.
+Then, define the name of the Azure Container Apps Environment as an environment variable.
+Choose a name that suits your environment.

 ```bash
 export CONTAINER_ENVIRONMENT=YTContainerEnv3